namesys-eth/ccip-store/ENSIP-17a.md

         )
     }
     ```
-3. `callbackIP()` receives the `response` from first deferral which contains the `sequence` of the update, along with updated `newConfig` and `extraData`.
+3. `callbackIP()` receives the `response` from first deferral which contains the new `sequence` of the update, along with updated `newConfig` and `extraData`.
 Since the next step is L2, `newConfig` should be returned by the gateway containing the relevant information; in this case the relevant information is `ChainID` and `contract` address of the target L2.
 With `newConfig` in place, `callbackIP()` makes 2nd deferral to L2.

     ```solidity
     // Get response after 1st deferral and post-process